gaggioma/SpaceShooter/README.md

 - [Enemies](#enemies)
 - [Shot](#enemies)

-All these elments have been implemented like Vue components.
+All these elEments have been implemented like Vue components.

 In the follow a brief description.